View Transitions API: Smooth DOM Animations in JavaScript

 });

-In your CSS, filter by type:
+In your CSS, filter by type to scope animation rules to specific transition scenarios:

 ::view-transition-group(sidebar) {